 The gardenia (Gardenia jasminoides) is a beloved plant for the very simple reason that few natural scents are as remarkable, evocative, and memorable.
 If not for this spectacular appeal, few gardeners would try to grow high-maintenance gardenias, which are vulnerable to many insects and diseases.
 They are most commonly found in conservatories and greenhouses.
-Gardenias are a popular gift plant and almost irresistible when in bloom, but they are notoriously difficult to grow in normal indoor conditions.
+Gardenias, which are similar in appearance to Ixora, are a popular gift plant and almost irresistible when in bloom, but they are notoriously difficult to grow in normal indoor conditions.
 Nevertheless, even a few months with a blooming gardenia in the house makes them a worthwhile addition to your collection.

 They grow outside only in U.S. Department of Agriculture plant hardiness zones 8 to 11, which range across the South and the Pacific Coast.
 If you live in cooler climates, you can take your houseplant gardenia outside during the spring and summer after the temperature stays above 60 degrees Fahrenheit.
 But be careful to bring it in any night when the temperature falls below that minimum and as soon as fall makes its appearance.

 As with all houseplants, your gardenia has the best chance to thrive if you pay close attention to the conditions it likes best.

 - Light: Bright light, but avoid direct sunlight, especially during summer.

 - Water: Keep soil continuously moist but reduce watering in the winter.